-Researching online colleges for education degrees is an excellent first step for aspiring teachers.
+Researching online options for education degrees is an excellent first step for aspiring teachers.
 At a minimum, prospective teachers are expected to hold bachelor’s degrees.
-Online colleges for teaching can help students acquire those degrees.
-Those who earn master’s and doctorate degrees from online colleges for teachers commonly earn more than those who hold bachelor’s degrees, according to the BLS.
+Online programs in teaching can help students acquire those degrees.
+Those who earn master’s and doctorate degrees from online colleges commonly earn more than those who hold bachelor’s degrees, according to the BLS.
 Specific requirements for licensure vary based on state, but they often involve the fulfillment of observation hours and student teaching.
 Observation hours are the time a student spends watching a teacher instruct in a classroom environment.
 The next step is student teaching, wherein students teach lessons under the direct supervision of a veteran teacher.
-Online colleges for teaching act as facilitators.
+Online colleges act as facilitators.
 They help students acquire the necessary field hours by communicating with local schools to arrange a good classroom fit for the student.

 Salaries for teachers vary based on school district, experience, and education level.
 However, preschool teachers generally make $29,200, less than the elementary teacher average, which is $54,330.
 Special education teachers can average up to $58,080, depending experience and the grade level to which they teach.
 Post-secondary instructors must have at least a master’s degree, and usually make more than K-12 instructions, with specific salaries varying based on field.

 Students interested in education can also research educational psychology.
 Educational psychologists serve students by determining specific, beneficial methods of learning.
 They learn the psychology of teaching and use their knowledge to establish effective approaches to education.
 Educational psychologists are typically required to have at least a master’s degree, according to the BLS.